katebrenner/ReactNativeWhere2Pee/project-worksheet.md

 **Undefined is not an object** This error occured when trying to access certain elements of state that were objects.
 When receiving undefined, it means that the desired object is not being accessed properly.
 **Can't find variable** CSS properties such as 'center' or 'black' must be in quotes **Could not connect to development server** this error occurs when react server isn't running (need to be running both rails backend server and react server)
+**Rails Error** When linking a second table, and linking it to the bathrooms table, the column had to be called "bathroom_id", and it had acciddentally been called "locations_id"

 #### SAMPLE.....